charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 ```
 - the `grid-template` part defines the rows and colums each 50px separarated by space denotes the number of rows and colums. rows go first so its two rows size 50px and three columns of 50px each
 - Grid track can be defined as a direction of grid elements either in the rows or the column direction
+	- basically either a row or column so when you define `grid-template` you are defining the number of tracks you will have for rows and columns
 #### implicit vs explicit grid
 - if you were to add an additional html element in the container without declaring it in the css grid-template, it would still be populated as an additional row as an implicit grid element.
 	- wtih the grid-template you are explicitly defining the track sizes but it will not cover the settings of implicit track izes. if you want settings to cover the implict track sizes you will need the property `grid-auto-rows: 50px;` for the columns it will follow the same structure as the one seen here for rows.